pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       -v, --verbose                   Display extra information about the processing.
       --version                       Show the version of this command and exit.
+      --mock_server FILENAME          If this option is defined, a mock WBEM server is constructed as the target WBEM server and the option value defines a MOF or Python file to be used to populate the mock repository.
+This option may be used multiple times where each use defines a single file or file_path.See the pywbemcli documentation
+                                      for more information.
+      --version                       Show the version of this command and exit.
       -h, --help                      Show this message and exit.

     Commands: